-The BLADE II saw can be customized to use a number of different printer configurations
+The BLADE saw can be customized to use a number of different printer configurations.
+Note that the printer hardware in earlier machine models may need to be upgraded to support all options listed in Table 4-3.

-Table 4-3: BLADE II saw Print Head Configurations
+Table 4-3: BLADE saw Print Head Configurations

 Option Description Valve Configuruation Α Standard with every saw.
 1 print head prints standard print fields (text) on front face.
 16 Front В Uses 2 print heads to print standard print fields, joint and plate information, and joint alignment marks all on the face-up side of boards.
 16 Front / 7 Rear С Same as A, plus a 2 nd print head to print on the top edge of boards.
 16 Front / 7 Edge D Same as B, plus a 3 rd print head to print on the top edge of boards.
-16 Front / 7 Rear / 7 Edge E AGS+: Uses 2 print heads to print everything in B, plus plate outlines in correct location, and basic graphics all on the face-up side of boards.
+16 Front / 7 Rear / 7 Edge Е AGS+: Uses 2 print heads to print everything in B, plus plate outlines in correct location, and basic graphics all on the face-up side of boards.
 32 Front / 32 Rear F AGS+: Same as E, plus a 3 rd print head to print on the edge of boards.
 32 Front / 32 Rear / 7 Edge